 See if it’s taking longer than other fields to complete

 Determine where it falls in the completion order

 If something is causing abandonment and taking longer to complete, people may also be leaving it to the end to finish.
 How can you make this easier?
-Just like with field time, we recommend trying to move the field to a separate form step, or adjust your placeholder text to simplify.
+Just like with field time, we recommend trying to move the field to a separate form step, break it into two fields or adjust your placeholder text to simplify.

 Nobody wants to repeat something when they don’t have to—and certainly not when it comes to your forms.
 A repeat fields report will show any fields that people tend to complete more than once.

 But why might someone complete a field twice or more?